RESPECT: Hip-Hop Style & Wisdom Exhibit at Oakland Museum

 Now that hip-hop is almost 45 years old, The Oakland Museum of California (OMCA) worked with long-time practitioners to recognize and visually educate museum-goers about the history of hip-hop culture with an emphasis on the Bay Area’s history.

-The OMCA’s “RESPECT: hip-hop Style & Wisdom” exhibit showcases this well with contributed graffiti artwork, albums, photography, fashion and interactive visual displays.
+The OMCA’s “RESPECT: Hip-hop Style & Wisdom” exhibit showcases this well with contributed graffiti artwork, albums, photography, fashion and interactive visual displays.

 There is a history of conflict with mainstream acceptance of hip-hop.
 In 1990, rap group 2 Live Crew was arrested for obscenity in Florida for performing obscene lyrics at a rap concert.
 The group led a fight for their first amendment rights to perform their music which led to using “Parental Advisory” labels on albums with explicit lyrics.